joelparkerhenderson/pitch-deck/README.md

 * A pitch deck summarizes a project and purpose, such as summarizing a startup and product.

 * A pitch deck is a fundraising fundamental, and is often requested by potential investors and advisors.

+* A pitch deck can help recruit cofounders, teammates, strategic partners, and strategic customers.

 ## Pitch deck templates